Thermoformed Packaging Product Types

 Thermoforming and The Environment

-• Most plastic materials used with thermoforming are recycleable.
-Recycle code can be added to custom trays for easier identfication.
+- Most plastic materials used with thermoforming are recyclable.
+Recycle code can be added to custom trays for easier identification.

 Thermoforming – Additional Resources